coredataengineers/CDE-BOOTCAMP/11_spark/04-Spark-Setup.md

 A few things worth understanding here:

-- **The path `../data/...`** is relative to the notebook's location (`/home/jovyan/notebook-work` inside the container), so it resolves to `/home/jovyan/data/bucketing/orders.csv` — the `data/` folder from this repo, mounted into the container.
+- **The path `../data/...`** is relative to the notebook's location (`/home/jovyan/notebook-work` inside the container), so it resolves to `/home/jovyan/data/bucketing/orders.csv` — the `data/` folder from the repo, mounted into the container.
 - **`inferSchema=true`** makes Spark scan the file to guess column types (so `order_id` becomes an integer, not a string).
 Convenient for learning; in production you'd usually declare an explicit schema.
 - **`df.explain(True)`** prints the four stages of Spark's query planning: the Parsed, Analyzed, and Optimized logical plans, and the final Physical Plan.
 Getting comfortable reading these plans is one of the most valuable Spark skills you'll build in this course.